Bluebell Railway Walks

 It is thought that Britain has approximately half the world's population of bluebells.
 The native bluebells that grow in British woods are also found in the wild along the western edge of Europe (Ireland, France, Belgium, Netherlands, Spain and Portugal) but these populations are sparser and more unevenly distributed than those in the British Isles.

 There are other areas of bluebells in Germany, Italy, Romania and North America but these have resulted from introduction by man.

 Until the 1860s the only bluebells in British woodlands were the native variety, also known as the English or Common Bluebell.
 Around this time Spanish Bluebells were introduced to British gardens as an ornamental plant.
 The Spanish Bluebell was favoured because it could grow anywhere and had larger blooms.
 Naturally the Spanish Bluebell eventually escaped from our gardens and the first record of a Spanish Bluebell in the wild was in 1909.

 It is thought that English and Spanish Bluebells probably evolved in isolation from a common ancestor in Europe about 8000 years ago.
 However, as they are genetically similar, the two species hybridise readily and produce plants that have a mixture of the traits of their parents.

-This presents a problem for our native woodland stock as pollen can travel over large distances.
-The first record of a hybrid bluebell in the wild was in 1963.
-Now hybrid bluebells are also found in hedgerows, roadsides and waste ground.
+This potentially presents a problem for our native woodland stock as pollen can travel over large distances.
+The first record of a hybrid bluebell in the wild was in 1963 and now hybrid bluebells are commonly found in hedgerows, roadsides and waste ground.
 Despite this, recent research shows that the English bluebell is more fertile than its Spanish cousin.
 This means that natural selection will always favour the English variety.
 If this is true then a woodland with mixed bluebells will always revert to the English variety.